How to Make a Successful Midlife Career Change

 Five Realities of Making a Midlife Career Change

-Are you considering a career change in midlife?
-Or are you currently in the career change process?
-It might helpful to remind yourself of the following realities of midlife career change to help you maintain perspective.
+Once you’ve assessed your current career situation, it might helpful to remind yourself of the following realities of midlife career change to help you maintain perspective.

 - an expert to tell you what to do

 This doesn’t mean not seeking assistance in your career change, but remembering that you are in control.
 This is your career and you know you best.

 A career counselor can offer you an objective perspective and help you organize the information you have about yourself, experiences and available options.
 Ultimately you choose what is best for you.
 Your intuition will help guide you here.